top of page

 NOTE: HBCSD enrollment exceeded 1,266 students from 2010 to 2020 thus triggering the district’s use of the Community Center for students.

-(9) The City of Hermosa Beach City Council members (George Schmeltzer, Lance Widman and George Barks) approve the MOU, the day after receiving it from the School District at their meetings on June 14, 1977 and June 28, 1977
+(9) The City of Hermosa Beach City Council members (George Schmeltzer, Lance Widman and George Barks) approved the MOU, the day after receiving it from the School District at their meetings on June 14, 1977 and June 28, 1977

-(13) The City of Hermosa Beach and the School Board hold eight (8) workshops to hash out the final details of the Agreement.
+(12) The City of Hermosa Beach and the HBCSD held eight (8) workshops to hash out the final details of the Sale and Purchase Agreement for Pier Avenue School.
 There is no evidence that the lease provisions described in Article 4 of the MOU were rejected during these workshops.
-However, Exhibit K which described district future use of the recreational facilities at the Community Center for a 50-year term renewable in three-year increments was agreed to in the final workshop meetings and added as the last exhibit in the Agreement.

 (14) Letter to the Editor from former city council member and signer of the Agreement for the Sale and Purchase of Pier Avenue School: The Beach Reporter, We Get Letters: Week of April 5, 2019, Reopening Pier Ave.
 School, by George Barks

-“To set the record straight, as a former city council member during
+“To set the record straight, as a former city council member

-and the city.
-As I have always said: "Why wouldn't the City Council
+between the district and the city.
+As I have always said: "Why

-allow Hermosa students priority use of Pier Avenue classrooms and
+wouldn't the City Council allow Hermosa students priority use of

 The information in this website proves these statement as fact.